Johannes Popitz

-Johannes Popitz (2 December 1884 – 2 February 1945) was a Prussian finance minister and a member of the German Resistance against the government of Nazi Germany.
+Hermann Eduard Johannes Popitz (2 December 1884 – 2 February 1945) was a Prussian lawyer, finance minister and a member of the German Resistance against the government of Nazi Germany.
 He was the father of Heinrich Popitz, an important German sociologist.

 Life and career

 As a pharmacist's son from Leipzig, Popitz studied political science and law in Dessau, Lausanne, Leipzig, Berlin and Halle.
 From 1907 to 1918, he acted as a junior government lawyer.
 In 1918, he married Cornalia Slot with whom he had three children.
 In 1919, after the election for the Weimar National Assembly, Popitz became a Geheimrat in the finance ministry.
 Popitz was an honorary professor of tax law and financial science at the University of Berlin and the State Academy (Verwaltungsakademie) from 1922.

 From 1925 to 1929, Popitz acted as State Secretary in the German Ministry of Finance, where he sometimes worked under Finance Minister Rudolf Hilferding with whom, in December 1929, he was provisionally retired owing to political differences with the government.

 On 20 July 1932 the Reich government of Franz von Papen took over direct administration of the Free State of Prussia in the so-called Preußenschlag.
 Popitz was named head of the Prussian Finance Ministry with the title of Reichskommissar on 29 October 1932.
 He was also named a Reichsminister without portfolio as an independent politician in the Reich cabinet.
 He retained these positions in the cabinet of Kurt von Schleicher on 3 December 1932.
 When the Nazis came to power on 30 January 1933, Popitz remained in charge of the Prussian Finance Ministry as Reichskommissar but was not named to the Reich cabinet formed by Adolf Hitler.

 On 21 April 1933 when the Prussian state government was reconstituted under Minister-President Hermann Göring, Popitz was formally named a Minister of State and Finance Minister in the new Prussian cabinet, although at this time he still was not a member of the Nazi Party.
-Popitz was also made a member of the Academy for German Law, sitting on its prasidium (standing committee) and was chairman of the Committee for Law on Economics and Science.
+As a member of the Prussian cabinet, Popitz became an ex officio member of the newly reconstituted Prussian State Council at its formation on 11 July 1933.
+He was also made a member of the Academy for German Law on 3 October 1933, sitting on its prasidium (standing committee) and was chairman of the Committee for Law on Economics and Science.
 He would hold these positions until removed in July 1944.

 To mark the fourth anniversary of the Nazi regime on 30 January 1937, Hitler personally conferred the Golden Party Badge upon several non-Nazi members of the Reich and Prussian governments.
 By his acceptance, Popitz officially joined the Nazi Party (membership number 3,805,233).